+44 (0)1234 757575

 Leadership is a team sport

-Think back through your working history.
-Think of every leader you’ve had, since the first job you took in your youth, to the leadership team that supports you where you are now.
-Think about those you were pleased to see the back of, and those who still inspire you today.
-What traits do you want to embody in your own leadership position?
+Think back through your working life… picture every manager and leader you’ve had, since the first job you took in your youth right through to the leadership team that supports you where you are now.

-Some leaders are too hard, too controlling, and too anxious to be seen to be in charge to remember how to actually connect with their team.
-Others take it too far the other way, wanting so much to be liked and popular with their team that they forget to…well, lead!
+Some leaders are too hard on their people; controlling, so anxious to be seen to be in charge that they can’t remember how to actually connect with their teams.
+Others take it too far the other way – wanting so much to be liked, and to be popular with their team that they forget to…well, lead!

-The world of business has changed, and continues to evolve – but the traits that made the best leaders great are unshakable.
+The world of business is always evolving, and will always do so – but the traits that made the best leaders are unshakable.

-Traits like confidence, intelligence, industry awareness and drive – of course – but these without the balance of humility, charm and compassion could make a leader come across arrogant, rather than successful, and the latter without the first makes it harder to earn respect if you dance around the tougher aspects of the job.
+Confidence, intelligence, industry awareness and drive of course count – but these, without a balancing dose of humility, charm and compassion, could make a leader come across arrogant, rather than successful.

 What is a toxic leader?

-A toxic leader – one who takes the credit for every win but blames anyone – everyone – else for every failing, and who can’t recognise or acknowledge that we all have gaps in our knowledge and rely on the unification of the whole team and the skills that everyone brings to make one cohesive whole – is going to cause a lot of damage.
+We have all met that boss; one who takes the credit for every win, but blames anyone (if not everyone) else for every failing, and who can’t recognise or acknowledge that they have gaps in their knowledge.
+We all do – and success depends on the whole team working together, and on the skills that every single person there brings to make a cohesive whole – and any leader who refuses to see that is likely to cause a lot of damage.

-A toxic leader chips away at the confidence and abilities of their workforce, at the success of their brand, and at the reputation of the organisation with clients.
-The determination to stand atop the organisation and be the face of the brand, and be applauded, can see a leader forgetting to look down at their feet, and at the bodies who are holding them up.
+A toxic leader chips away at the confidence and abilities of their workforce, at the success of their brand, and at the reputation of the organisation with their clients.
+The determination to stand atop the organisation, to be the face of the brand and be showered with accolades, can see a leader forgetting to look down at their feet, and at the bodies who are holding them up.

-At the opposite end of the scale, a weak leader who is so keen to be liked and to be ‘nice’ that they will do anything to avoid the more difficult conversations that their position requires are just as damaging.
-A leader who can’t push, drive, improve and draw on the skills and successes of their team – and who can’t question the failings of any team members who aren’t pulling their weight – will see their business drift away to failure.
+At the opposite end of the scale, a weak leader – one who is so keen to be liked and to be ‘nice’ that they will do anything to avoid the more difficult conversations that their position requires – can be just as damaging!
+A leader who can’t inspire, stretch, push, drive, improve and draw on the skills and successes of their team – and who can’t identify or challenge the failings of any team members who aren’t pulling their weight – will lose the confidence of their people.
+Loss of confidence leads to loss of application to the work, and these tentative leaders might see their business drift into failure.

-Everyone – from the intern to the MD – has an important role within any business – and to be a leader you have previously been led; learn from the experience you have with your leaders, with your workforce, and with your whole team – don’t repeat mistakes made by aggressive, controlling leaders from your own past – but don’t go too far the other way and become weakened by a desire to be liked above being successful; don’t let strong, determined members of your team walk all over you.
+Everyone – from the interns and cleaners to the most senior of your executive team – has an equally important role within any business, and deserves the same respect.
+To be a great leader you have to think about how you were previously led; learn from the experience you have with your leaders, with your workforce, and with your whole team.
+Don’t repeat the mistakes made by aggressive, controlling leaders from your own past – but don’t go too far the other way, and see your leadership weakened by a desire to be liked above being successful.

-Our leadership programmes enable the growth and development of innate talent and support your business leaders in their ongoing journey to success.
+Our leadership programmes help you to develop your innate talents, and support your business leaders in their ongoing journey to success.
 Call today on 01234 757575 or visit our Leadership Development page to download an information pack.

 You may also be interested in the following...